 Bart Madden brings to his task a thorough knowledge of the issues that must be confronted, and a deep concern for improving the rules that govern FDA processes.
 It's about defining an FDA track that empowers the patients and physicians who have the relevant knowledge and need the freedom to choose to use that knowledge without harming others.
 This is a document that can be studied fruitfully by all who have a concern for these problems.
 It is fundamentally bipartisan and should be read in that spirit.

-Vernon L. Smith Economics Science Institute Chapman University 2002 Nobel Laureate in Economics
+Vernon L. Smith Interdisciplinary Center for Economic Science George Mason University 2002 Nobel Laureate in Economics Bartley J. Madden^{}